$\gamma$-Cygni supernova remnant in $\gamma$-rays: signatures of trapped and escaped Cosmic Rays: Fermi -LAT Data Reduction

 \subsection{Energy Spectrum}

 In Section \ref{sec:2.2}, Model 4 has the best performance and it is adopted here for further spectral analyses.
-Hereafter, the 0.62$\degr$ Gaussian source, spatially corresponding to the whole SNR region, is named as Src$_{\rm{Fermi}}$.
-The 0.15$\degr$ Gaussian source is spatially corresponding to the VERITAS region, and is named as Src$_{\rm{VERITAS}}$.
 After using events from 100 MeV to 1 TeV, we obtained different spectral types like simple power-law (PL; dN/dE $\propto$ E$^{-\alpha}$) and broken power-law (BPL \footnote{$dN/dE\propto $} ), and the results are then summarized in Table \ref{table:2}.
 For the Src$_{\rm{Fermi}}$, the BPL model does not provide a notable improvement of the fitting quality compared with a PL assumption.
 This could be quantified as $\rm{TS_{curve}}$, defined as $\rm{TS_{curve}}=2(\ln\mathcal{L}_{BPL}-\ln\mathcal{L}_{PL})$\citep{abdollahi2020a}, and the derived value of 4.1 corresponds to a significance level of $\sim$ 2.0 $\sigma$.
 Thus we suggest that there is no energy break in the Src$_{\rm{Fermi}}$ spectrum.
 For the Src$_{\rm{VERITAS}}$, its $\rm{TS_{curve}}=3.6$ is even lower than 2 $\sigma$ and its calculated TS value shows barely any difference between a PL and a BPL assumption.
 Thus we suggest that its spectrum can also be described by a single PL.
 Then we obtained their spectral energy distributions (SEDs) by separating the events in the 100 MeV - 1 TeV energy range into twelve logarithmically equal intervals and repeated the likelihood evaluation analysis for each interval.
 In this part, the normalization values of all sources are left free, and others parameters are fixed.
 For bins having TS values lower than 5.0, we calculated the upper limits using a Bayesian method \citep{helene1983} at a 95$\%$ confidence level.
+The derived SEDs are shown in Fig. \ref{fig:2}, together with the global best-fit spectra in the energy range of 100 MeV - 1 TeV.